5 Mistakes Most Finger Drummers Make (And How To Fix Them)

 Most finger drumming pads or software have the ability to set the velocity (the power) of each hit to a fixed amount, so every time you hit the pads, it gives you the same loudness, whether you hit hard or soft.

-This is terrible for your muscle memory, because it trains your fingers to ignore the power of your hits, because every hit will sound the same to your ears due to artificial velocity fixing.
+Unfortunately, this is terrible for your muscle memory, because every hit will sound the same to your ears due to artificial velocity fixing.

 I highly recommend never using fixed velocity if you want to play realistic finger drums and get the best possible sound from your pads.